 Couldn't even think about a sweet, but the coffee was great.

 The authorities are spending a vast amount of money doing road and beautification works along the Promenade.
-The Promenade is set up with the infrastructure needed during the brightest
+The Promenade is set up with the infra

 And yet, there are plenty of people around, so the community has done and is doing something right.
 Tony tells us that by far the busiest time in the year for local accommodation houses is during Illuminations.
 Even busier than their summer season!
 And the sunsets are spectacular most of the year - including today.